LGBTQ U.S. Stamp Gallery

-Below is a sampling of the many U.S. LGBT themed stamps available.
-If your favorite(s) are missing, please help add to this page by indicating what issue should be included and providing a description of the subject matter, to include how it relates to a LGBT theme.
-The Webmaster is listed on the “Contact Us” page of this website.
+Below is a sampling of the many U.S. LGBTQ themed stamps available.
+If your favorite(s) are missing, please help add to this page by indicating what issue should be included and providing a description of the subject matter, to include how it relates to a LGBTQ theme.
+The Webmaster is listed on the “Contacts Us” page of this website.

 The U.S. has issued only one AIDS stamp, in 1993.
-The topic AIDS on stamps is comprehensively covered on the AIDS on Stamps website.
+The topic AIDS on stamps is comprehensively covered up to the year 2021 on the AIDS on Stamps website.

 Scott #77, #367, #4380